Suggested readings: Funnel Analytics, Flow Analytics, Retention Cohort, Event Analytics

 No specific event parameter, platform, or date range is required for this use case.
 You can configure them as per your use case.

-Analyzing user actions through Event Analytics helps you understand which product categories lead to the highest conversion rates.
+Analyzing user actions with Event Analytics helps you identify which product categories drive the highest conversion rates.
 This data can help you make informed decisions when generating coupon codes based on user segments.
-For example, if you notice that a significant number of users are visiting the clothing category, you can prioritize offering discounts in that specific category to increase conversions.
+For example, if you notice a significant number of users visiting the clothing category, you can prioritize offering discounts in that category to increase conversions.

 To view this use case: